 Each school MUST also insert local arrangements and contact details for local agencies and bodies who can both advise or accept referrals.
 Alternatively, schools are free to produce a separate document that outlines which, if any, agencies are contactable or available for the school to seek advice from or make referrals to.

-Name of School: Designated Safeguarding Lead: Contact email: Contact telephone: Deputy DSL: Contact email: Contact telephone: Local referrals and support Local safeguarding agency:
+DSL contact details Name of School: Designated Safeguarding Lead(s) Name of DSI: Contact email: Contact telephone: Deputy DSL(s) Name of DDSI: Contact email: Contact telephone: Local referrals and support Local safeguarding agency: